AIoTES/Example-CodeGenerator-html.template/README.md

 ```
 mvn clean test
 ```

+or in Eclipse right click the test clases (in *src/test/java/...*, or individual testcases, then run as.. -> jUnit Test.

 This project contains the following tests:
 * Test cases to view [OWL API](https://github.com/owlcs/owlapi/wiki/Documentation) workflow
 * Test cases to view [Velocity](http://velocity.apache.org/) workflow